sparkfun/Tomatoless_Boots/README.md

-Tomatoless Boots - Wireless bootloader for Arduino with an Electric Imp
+Tomatoless Boots
 ==================

+A wireless bootloader for Arduino with an Electric Imp.
 Using an Imp on the [SparkFun Electric Imp Shield](https://www.sparkfun.com/products/11401) you can reprogram an Arduino anywhere in the world by pushing a HEX file to a webpage.
 It's *really* slick and easy to use.

 There are two bits of code to load onto the Imp, the device and agent.
-Two hardware modifications are required to work with the [Electric Imp Shield](https://www.sparkfun.com/products/11401) from SparkFun :
+Two hardware modifications to the [Electric Imp Shield](https://www.sparkfun.com/products/11401) from SparkFun are required:

 * Cut two RX/TX traces to 8/9 on the back of the Imp Shield then solder blob to 0/1
 * Wire from P1 of Imp to RST on shield.